josh-oiknine/health-deals-admin/docs/database-schema.md

 # Database Schema and Relationships

 ## Overview
 The Health Deals Admin application uses PostgreSQL as its primary database.
-The schema is designed to support the management of health products, deals, stores, and categories, with features for price tracking and user management.
+The schema is designed to support the management of health products, deals, stores, categories, and blog posts, with features for price tracking and user management.

 ## Tables and Relationships